The value of your investments can go down as well as up and you may get back less than was paid in.

 Context: how much are you investing?

 The more significant your investment is to you, the more you might want some guidance and expert input.
-For example, if you have a pension pot worth £150,000, you might want some help making sure that it’s invested the right way.
+For example, you might want some help making sure that it’s invested the right way.

 Capability: do you have the know-how?